wizzeh/hanzi-friend/README.md

 ### Handling of Radicals, Antiquated Words, etc.
 Because of the character order approach the app will sometimes attempt to teach radicals that aren't used by themselves, antiquated words, etc. A better approach would filter out antiquated meanings and only quiz the meaning of radicals.

+### Manually Learning Words
+It would be good if you could add words that you learn in the wild into the rotation ahead of time.

 ### Minor Bugs
 - Always marks pronunciation answers wrong on multi-character words or characters with multiple pronunciations.